JedBurke/Lemony/README.md

 #### Dry run

 It's a good idea to test your replacement before it happens.
-Use the `--dry-run` flag for this.
+Use the `--dry-run` flag or its shortened form `-n` for this.

 #### Multiple directories